wishpond-dev/PipeDrive/README.md

 ### Rails integration

-If you need use only one pipedrive account for whole application, then you can create `config/initializer/pipedrive.rb` file with next content:
+If you need to use only one pipedrive account for whole application, you can create `config/initializer/pipedrive.rb` file with next content:

 ```ruby
 Pipedrive.setup do |n|